 Associate of Arts

-Mass Media degrees can lead to a number of exciting career fields, including journalism, public relations, communications, marketing, advertising, law, event planning, photography, broadcasting, podcasting and many more.
+Mass Media degrees can lead to a number of exciting career fields, including journalism, public relations, marketing, advertising, photography, broadcasting, and many more.
 In Mass Media, students learn how to create and distribute content to a large audience through print and digital mediums using the most up-to-date software available.
 Mass Media majors are poised to enter the workforce upon graduation or to continue their studies in a number of media-related fields.

 Laramie County Community College's Mass Media curriculum leads to an Associate of Arts degree and provides the basic requirements for a variety of specialized areas offered at four-year institutions.
 Students are encouraged to experiment in both print and broadcast journalism.

 Non-majors will find that Mass Media courses are beneficial in career fields that are not traditionally thought of as Mass Media but still require employees to know how to produce printed and digital content to serve clients, customers and other employees.

 - Are you good with computers and technology?

 - Do you like research?